Athyadw45/event-management/README.md

 # event-management

-We have created a simple Springboot REST API service for Employee Registration of a event management website
+We have created a simple Springboot REST API service for Employee Registration of a event management website.

 ## To build and run the project (Linux)